SoftBank Group

 Twenty One Capital (XXI): SoftBank/Tether/Cantor Bitcoin treasury company launched Apr 2025.
 Tether contributed $1.6B BTC, Bitfinex $600M, SoftBank $900M.
 42,000 BTC at launch (3rd largest corporate holder).
 Led by Strike CEO Jack Mallers.
 Brandon Lutnick (son of Commerce Secretary Howard Lutnick) chairs Cantor Equity Partners SPAC that merged with Twenty One.
 SoftBank later bought additional 89.1M shares for $780.6M.
 Connects SoftBank directly to both Trump family orbit (via Cantor/Lutnick) and Tether.

 SoftBank Ampere Computing acquisition ($6.5B): SoftBank acquired 100% of Ampere Computing (US chip designer for AI compute) in Nov 2025.
 FTC cleared the deal Nov 17, completed Nov 26.
 SoftBank now owns both Arm (CPU architecture, ~90% ownership) and Ampere (data center chips).
-Combined with Stargate and OpenAI investments, SoftBank is building vertical AI stack: chip design (Arm/Ampere) -> infrastructure (Stargate) -> AI models (OpenAI).
-This creates massive regulatory dependency on favorable US treatment.
+Combined with Stargate and OpenAI investments, SoftBank is building a vertical AI stack spanning chip design (Arm/Ampere), infrastructure (Stargate), and AI models (OpenAI), a structure whose outcome depends heavily on favorable US regulatory treatment.

 SoftBank LDA lobbying history: Retained Carmen Group Inc (DC) and Polsinelli PC from 2012-2014 for Sprint acquisition approvals.
 Lobbying covered Defense, Telecommunications, Intelligence committees.
 No post-2014 lobbying filings found -- suggesting SoftBank shifted to direct executive access strategy (Son-Trump personal meetings) rather than traditional K Street lobbying.